 When reading up on essential oils and herbs, you are sure to run across a warning or two.
 This is especially true for pregnant or nursing women, yet, when it comes to biotin, that warning is taken off the table.
 In addition to helping expectant moms, biotin is needed to help the body convert food into energy, and who doesn’t need more energy?

-Biotin is a water-soluble B-vitamin that is also called B7, vitamin H, and coenzyme R. So, if you are literal like me, you may want to know how it can be both a B-vitamin and vitamin H at the same time!
+Biotin is a water-soluble B vitamin that is also called B7, vitamin H, and coenzyme R. So, if you are literal like me, you may want to know how it can be both a B-vitamin and vitamin H at the same time!
 Well, the name vitamin H recognizes its importance for both hair and skin.
 See, “H” is for haar and haut, which is German for hair and skin.

 - Weight Loss – helps process carbohydrates and proteins; aiding in weight loss/weight management

-- Anti-aging – Combats skin problems such as premature wrinkles, as well as acne
+- Anti-Aging – Combats skin problems such as premature wrinkles, as well as acne

-- Nail health – strengthens nails and encourages growth
+- Nail Health– strengthens nails and encourages growth

-- Relieves muscle cramps – biotin helps to improve problems with nerve endings, often the cause of cramps
+- Relieves Muscle Cramps – biotin helps to improve problems with nerve endings, often the cause of cramps

 Many are introduced to the benefits of biotin because of what it does for us cosmetically.
 But it is key to remember that biotin addresses the internal ailment that often shows up as an external expression.
-Although there are no known side effects of taking biotin, even when taken in large amounts it is always advisable to consult your doctor or healthcare provider of any diet changes.
+Although there are no known side effects of taking biotin, even when taken in large amounts it is always advisable to consult your doctor or healthcare provider about any diet changes.
 According to one source, those on thyroid medications should especially discuss taking biotin in mega-doses.

-Because biotin is so important to the body working properly, the bacteria in our gut already produces biotin.
+Because biotin is so important to the body working properly, the bacteria in our gut already produce biotin.
 Just know, that in addition to taking supplements or using hair and nail products enriched with biotin, there are natural ways to get the nutrient in foods such as: